Make an appointment easily online.

 Environment: Your pet had major surgery; keep your pet quiet in an indoor area (bathroom/laundry) while anesthesia wears off in the next 12-18 hours.
 Pets must be kept calm, warm and clean (but no baths).
 Care during the next 7 days is key to a smooth recovery.

 Incision: The veterinarian recommends a protective head cone to be worn for 7 healing days to prevent licking and chewing.
 A small green ½” line tattoo near the incision shows your pet has been spayed/neutered.
-Check tattoo and the incision carefully each day.
+Check tattoo and the surgery incision carefully each day.
 Call us on the hotline number above if you see swelling, redness or drainage.
-We welcome you to bring your pet for a recheck during our wellness hours M-F 10-2.
+We welcome your pet for a recheck M-F 9:00am-1:30pm.
 (If you are concerned, we are too.)
 The incision should not get wet (from baths, pools or ponds) for one week after surgery.

 Small Amounts of Food & Water (at a time): No gorging.
 No new foods.
 Offer your pet only ¼ of a normal meal around 6:00 tonight along with ½ cup of water.
 Repeated water is encouraged, but only ½ cup at a time.
 Appetite will return to normal during the first 24 hours after surgery.
 When this happens, resume the type and amount of food/treats that your pet normally receives.

-Pain Medication for Cats: Extended-release (over 3 days) pain medication has been given to your cat at the time of surgery.
+Pain Medication for Cats: Extended-release (over 3 days) pain medication has been given by injection to male and female cats at the time of surgery.

 We provide you with these recommendations to avoid an expensive and painful post-op veterinary visit.
 We are happy to examine your pet’s incision at no charge, though costs of resuturing or antibiotics are your responsibility.
 If we are not open and your pet needs post-op medical assistance, call the hotline number above.
 The cost of the visit is your responsibility.
 We cannot be held responsible for complications resulting from failure to follow our post-operative instructions.